ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 In other words, we must start with a clear understanding of what exactly constitutes a fault.

+As a prelimiary definition, we could say that:

+| A fault is any condition that disrupts normal operation of a system.

+But trying to prepare for such disruptive conditions is easier said than done.
+Consider this very simple scenario:

-In a simple scenario like the one below, machine `M1` asks machine `M2` the question *"What's the value of `x`?"* and expects to hear something back such as `x=5`.
+Machine `M1` sends a message to machine `M2` asking the question *"What's the value of `x`?"*.
+In return, it expects a response that says something like `x=5`.

 ![Possible Faults](./img/L10%20Possible%20Faults.png)

 What sort of faults could occur here?

 * `M2` never receives the message because it was lost due to a communication fault
-* `M2` gets the message, but is unable to answer it because it became corrupted
+* `M2` gets the message, but is unable to answer it because the message became corrupted
 * `M2` gets the message, but only after a significant delay
 * `M2` does not respond because it has already crashed
 * `M2` crashes as a result of trying to answer `M1`'s question